-Teaching yoga is more than just coming up to the front of the mat, throwing some shapes, sipping coconut water, and then going shopping for new yoga clothes for the rest of the day.
+Teaching yoga is more than just coming up to the front of the mat, throwing shapes, sipping coconut water, and then shopping for new yoga clothes for the rest of the day.
 Sorry!

 Remember your goal, educate from the heart, share what you know, and keep learning.

-Teaching yoga requires study and self-reflection (Svadhyaya); after you complete your first yoga certification, you’ll quickly realize that this is just the beginning of a lifetime journey.
+Teaching yoga requires study and self-reflection (Svadhyaya); after you complete your first yoga instructor certification, you’ll quickly realize that this is just the beginning of a lifetime journey.
 There’s no telling where it’ll lead you, and it’s all a matter of practice.